Fawn06220/Easy-pip-gui/readme.md

 - Possibility to list librairies
 - Possibility to update all your libraries/or one at once
 - Possibility to uninstall last installed(e.g if mistake) or from a list of installed libs
-- You can listen to music o/ => BUGGED !
-Works in local but not after DL package from Pypi...ON GOING...
+- You can listen to music o/ => FIXED !

 USAGE : python -m easy-pip-gui